General Science emphasis, Associate of Science

 3

-COMM 111Z and WR 227Z: Three credits apply toward general education requirements; one credit applies toward program requirements.
+WR 227Z: Three credits apply toward general education requirements; one credit applies toward program.

 4